THIS IS THE

 Pedrón made it impossible for the Marines-GN to gather

 any actionable intelligence whatever against him.

 For years they spared few efforts to acquire such

 once proposed copying Sandino's seal and signature to

 lure Pedrón into a trap.
 The idea went nowhere.

-Pedrón, his wife María, and some of his children, ca.
+Pedrón, his wife María, three of his sons, and two of

 1930, US National Archives)